Wednesday October 14, 2020

 If you typically have weeds in the winter, then you should consider having pre-emergent treatments in the fall.
 If you have weeds in the summer, then you should consider treatment in the spring.

-Preventing and controlling weeds can be difficult.
+Preventing and controlling weeds can be difficult, but doable with the help of Lakeland lawn care professional, Pyles!
 As we mentioned before, there are several small things you can do to avoid weeds from taking over your lawn.
 The best thing you can do is ensure your lawn is dense and healthy.